-- Contact your financial institution and debit and credit card issuers and inform them of your travel plans.
+- Contact your financial institution and credit card issuers and inform them of your travel plans.
 You can place a travel notification on your Navy Federal Credit Union account via digital banking* or by calling 1-888-842-6328.

 - Temporarily stop mail through the USPS® if you’re on a trip longer than 3 days.